pic

 (schedule(A), schedule(B)) .|> wait

-was added even for the concurrent case, although after both tasks are scheduled.
-The intention is that both tasks must be processed at the same time, without implying that any subsequent operation is also processed concurrently.
+Note that wait was added even in the concurrent case.
+Moreover, wait call was incorporated after both tasks had been scheduled.
+Its purpose is to ensure that both tasks can be processed at the same time, while preventing that subsequent operations are processed alongside them.

-Real-world examples of idle states emerge naturally in various scenarios.
-For instance, it's common when a program is waiting for a user input, such as a keystroke or mouse click.
+Examples of idle states emerge naturally in real-world scenarios.
+For instance, it's common when a program is waiting for user input, such as a keystroke or mouse click.
 It can also arise when browsing the internet, where the CPU may idle while waiting for a server to send data.
 Task switching is so ubiquitous in certain contexts that we often take it for granted.
-For instance, I bet you never questioned whether you could use the computer while a document is printing in the background!
+For instance, I bet you never questioned whether you could use the computer while a document prints in the background!

 function job(name_worker, time_working)